Welcome Swallows Darwin, NT, Australia

 to guide their gliding nuance and deft scan.

-Were this small pool that blue god’s daughter
+I wish this pool were that blue god’s daughter

-my strokes might curve so sweetly through the water.
+and my strokes curving so sweetly through the water.